Illinois Credits Success of State Broadband Maps to Ground-Up Approach

 Robbie McBeath, program and communications coordinator for the IBL and outreach manager at the broadband policy house Benton Institute, stated that the theme of the discussion was “…the success of Illinois’s comprehensive, collaborative approach.”

 Participants at the event pressed the importance of community feedback and engagement, saying the specialized knowledge of local leaders is crucial to correcting inevitable oversights and errors in the mapping process.
-Officials also credited academic partners – such as the University of Illinois and the Perdue Center for Regional Development – and industry partners that provide data and analysis.
+Officials also credited academic partners – such as the University of Illinois and the Purdue Center for Regional Development – and industry partners that provide data and analysis.

 Broadband mapping is “essential” to identifying and aiding underserved and unserved areas and communities, said Shubhika Agarwal, the IBL’s broadband mapping and data coordinator.
 Agarwal said Illinois partners with Connected Nation to generate maps, after which the state solicits public feedback.